pygaurav/mcp-trino/docs/oauth.md

 # OAuth Implementation Plan for Trino MCP Server

-Based on Claude Code native OAuth support and custom server-side OAuth implementation, here's a plan for adding OAuth 2.1 authentication to the Trino MCP server:
+Based on Claude Code native OAuth support and **Go standard library OAuth implementation**, here's a plan for adding OAuth 2.1 authentication to the Trino MCP server:

 ## Prerequisites